Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ### -RoleMemberType
-The type of role of the member (User, Group or ServicePrincipal) to add.
+Specifies the type of role of the member to add.
-Currently only Users and ServicePrincipals can be added to Roles.
+Valid values are: User and ServicePrincipal.
+Group is not currently supported.

 ```yaml
 Type: RoleMemberType